laperex/xviv/README.md

 ---

+## The problem

 Unlike traditional C++ or Python development, RTL/FPGA projects built with Vivado are notoriously hostile to version control and team collaboration.

 Vivado's default Project Mode tightly couples the developer to its GUI.
 It buries absolute file paths inside its project files and indiscriminately mixes source code with massive generated build artifacts.
-This makes version control a mess and means a project that builds on one machine will likely break on another.
+This makes version control a mess and means a project that builds on one machine will likely break on another — two engineers, two machines, the same repository, and there's still no guarantee they get the same build.

-Vivado's Non-Project Mode solves the version control issue, but lacks a modern developer experience - forcing teams to manually manage complex Tcl scripts just to maintain a workflow.
+Vivado's Non-Project Mode solves the version control issue, but lacks a modern developer experience — forcing teams to manually manage complex Tcl scripts just to maintain a workflow.

-xviv bridges this gap.
+## The philosophy

+xviv bridges this gap, borrowing heavily from the developer experience Cargo brought to Rust: one manifest, one CLI, reproducible builds, and no clicking through wizards for something that should just be a command.

 It provides a configuration-driven CLI that enforces a strict separation between source files and build artifacts.
+Describe the whole project in a single `project.toml` — FPGA part, IP, block designs, RTL, synth/sim/formal targets — and everything Vivado actually generates (checkpoints, logs, cached IP outputs) goes into a single build directory that stays entirely git-ignored.
+Nobody has to sort through it or worry about breaking something by deleting it; it's rebuilt fresh every time.
+A clean clone is all you need to reproduce the project on any system.

-The build directory remains entirely git-ignored, meaning a clean clone is all you need to reproduce the project on any system.
-It automates the scriptable parts of the Non-Project flow, while seamlessly allowing developers to spin up the Vivado GUI for tasks where it genuinely shines - like editing IP Packaging, configuring cores, or designing Block Diagrams.
+It automates the scriptable parts of the Non-Project flow, while seamlessly allowing developers to spin up the Vivado GUI for tasks where it genuinely shines — like editing IP Packaging, configuring cores, or designing Block Diagrams.

+## Machine agnostic

+Nothing in the tracked config ever points at a specific machine.
+The local Vivado install path lives in an environment variable, not the config (see `XVIV_VIVADO_SOURCE_SCRIPT` below).
+Block designs are exported as re-runnable TCL snapshots instead of the `.bd` file itself, so two developers — or two Vivado versions — rebuild the exact same block design without touching the GUI.
+Checksums decide what's stale and needs rebuilding, so builds actually converge to the same state instead of quietly drifting apart across machines.

+## Efficiency

+The full synthesis pipeline (`synth_design` → `opt_design` → `place_design` → `phys_opt_design` → `route_design` → `write_bitstream`) runs as one command instead of stepping through the GUI manually, with shell completion for IP names, DCP paths, and more.
+Synthesis can resume from an existing checkpoint instead of rerunning from scratch after a small change, and out-of-context sub-core synthesis for block designs runs in parallel.

+## Debugging

+Any checkpoint at any stage can be opened directly (`xviv open --dcp`), and waveform databases can be reopened without rerunning the simulation.
+A hot-reload mode for `xsim` means an RTL tweak doesn't require killing and restarting the simulation session.
+Formal verification failures print a ready-to-paste `gtkwave` command for the counterexample trace.

+Every synth run also embeds the short git commit SHA into the bitstream's `USR_ACCESS` field (with a bit reserved for a dirty working tree), so any bitstream can be traced back to the exact revision that produced it — useful when a board in the lab is misbehaving and it isn't obvious which build is actually on it.

+## Collaborative debugging

+Because everything is reproducible, debugging stops being a one-person job.
+Anyone on the team can pull the exact commit and re-run synthesis to get the identical checkpoint a bug showed up in, so multiple people can dig into the same failing place/route stage independently instead of passing a laptop around.
+If an issue only shows up on one board, another engineer can check out that exact commit — visible directly in the bitstream — and try to reproduce it on their own setup before anyone touches the hardware again.
+Since block design changes are just TCL text, they can also be reviewed in a pull request like any other code change, catching a bad change before it's ever synthesized.

 ---